 Category B: Function-critical - systematic, but scalable

-What category B tools must deliver
+What Category B tools must be able to do

-- Electronic, measuring tool - purely mechanical screwdriving tools are not sufficient for category B
+- Electronic, measuring screwdriving tool - purely mechanical tools are not sufficient for Category B

 - Torque measurement as a minimum requirement, angle measurement recommended

-- Systematic data documentation for auditability
+- Systematic data documentation to ensure auditability

 - Regular machine capability tests (MFU) according to VDI/VDE 2645